luisbravoa/some-college-client/README.md

 Some College Client
 ============================

-This a the client side for an example application done using React and Redux.
+This a the client side for an example application to done using React and Redux.

 Dependencies
 ============